Dopamine, Erectile Dysfunction And Libido

 How Does Dopamine Affect Libido And Erectile Functioning?

-Remember that when you experience the anticipation or desire for something, dopamine is produced in the brain?
+Remember that when you anticipate something pleasurable, dopamine is produced in your brain?

 When you see a gorgeous woman (or man) walking down the street on a hot summer day, she will often get your attention.